eleda77/eleda77.github.io/docs/vocab_list.md

 **dory** - a flat-bottomed boat with high flaring sides, sharp bow, and deep V-shaped transom

 **doughty** - brave and persistent (no, not doughy)

+**doyenne** - a woman who is the most respected or prominent person in a particular field

+**drabe** - a stupid fellow; a fool

+**drayage** - the transportation of shipping containers by truck to its final destination

+**droit de seigneur** - he alleged right of a medieval feudal lord to do the deed with a vassal's bride on her wedding night

 **drumlin** - an oval-shaped hill, largely composed of glacial drift, formed beneath a glacier or ice sheet and aligned in the direction of ice flow
 ### E {#header-title-5}